ahmed-moubtahij/TokenHealer/README.md

 <!-- ABOUT THE PROJECT -->
-## What does this do?
+## What is token healing?

-It rectifies the [token boundary bias](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) in greedy tokenization.
-It's trimming and regrowing the prompt to better align with the model's tokenizer, thus enhancing generation quality.
-The positive impact is clearest with completion models.
+Token healing rectifies the token boundary bias in greedy tokenization.
+It does this by trimming and regrowing the prompt to better align with the model's tokenizer, thus enhancing generation quality.
+The improvement is clearest with completion models.

-Example: given a prompt with a partial url ending with `:`.
-The model might have seen the desired `://` as a single token in training, but seeing just `:` in the prompt tells it that the next token is not `//`, because otherwise it would've seen `://`.
-As one can imagine, such errors compound in auto-regressive language models.
+Example: given a completion prompt with a partial url ending with `:`, the model might have seen the expected completion `://` as a _single_ token in training.
+However, the prompt's tail token `:` tells it that the next token is not `//`, and so it looks for wrong completions.
+Such errors compound in auto-regressive language models.

 Debiasing token boundaries also addresses output sensitivity to prompts ending with whitespace.

+A more thorough explanation can be found on [The Art of Prompt Design: Prompt Boundaries and Token Healing | by Scott Lundberg](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38).

 <!-- REFERENCES -->
 <!-- ## References -->